Clinical Assessment & Treatment Planning

 It is well established that early identification and intervention are key to ameliorating the impacts of toxic stress and reducing the risk of negative health and social outcomes.

-The ACE Screening Clinical Algorithm (ADA version) helps a provider assess whether a patient is at low, intermediate or high risk of a toxic stress physiology, and how to incorporate ACE screening results into clinical care and follow-up plans.
-The algorithm is based on a combination of both the ACE score and presence or absence of ACE-Associated Health Conditions.
+The ACEs and Toxic Stress Risk Assessment Algorithms (ADA version) help providers assess whether a patient is at low, intermediate or high risk of a toxic stress physiology.
+The algorithm’s toxic stress risk assessment is based on a combination of both the ACE score and the presence or absence of ACE-Associated Health Conditions.

-The treatment strategy consists of education to help patients recognize and respond to the role past or present stressors may be playing in their current health conditions.
+The treatment strategy consists of education to help patients recognize and respond to the role past or present stressors may be playing in their current health conditions and addressing toxic stress physiology as a core component of treating ACE-Associated Health Conditions.

-For both children and adults, addressing current stressors and enhancing networks of safe, stable and nurturing relationships and environments are associated with decreased metabolic, immunologic, neuroendocrine, and inflammatory dysregulation, and improved physical and psychological health.
+For both children and adults, addressing current stressors, increasing the total dose of buffering and protective factors such as safe, stable and nurturing relationships and environments are associated with decreased metabolic, immunologic, neuroendocrine, and inflammatory dysregulation, and improved physical and psychological health.

 Clinical response to identification of ACEs and increased risk of toxic stress should include: